AHartmaier/pyLabDD/README.md

 $ pytest tests
 ```

-After this, the package can be used within python, e.g. be importing the entire package with
+After this, the package can be used within Python, e.g. be importing the entire package with

 ```python
 import pylabdd as dd
 ```

 ## Speedup with Fortran subroutines
 The subroutines to calculate the Peach-Koehler (PK) force on dislocations are rather time consuming.
-A Fortran implementation of these subroutines can bring a considerable seepdup of the simulation.
-To install these faster subroutines, a Fortran compiler is required, e.g. gfortran.
-On MacOS, this can be achived by installing the command line tools with `xcode-select --install`.
-The embedding of the Fortran subroutines into Python is accomplished with the leightweight Fortran wrapper [fmodpy](https://pypi.org/project/fmodpy/).
+The Fortran implementation of these subroutines brings a considerable seepdup of the simulations compared with the pure Python version.
+Typically, these faster Fortran subroutines, are automatically created during installation and the embedding into Python is accomplished with the leightweight Fortran wrapper [fmodpy](https://pypi.org/project/fmodpy/).
+If this process should fail, you will receive a warning and the slower Python subroutines will be used as fallback option.
+In that case, please report the problem directly to the author or create an issue in the GitHub repo.

-During the installation process it will be automatically tried to implement the faster Fortran subroutines.
-On import of the pylabdd package into your Python code, you will be informed if the standard Python or the faster Fortran subroutines to calculate the PK force are being used.
-You will also be notifeid about any error messages during compiliation.

 ## Jupyter notebooks